hsynercn/pluralsight-js-path/1_javascript_getting_started.md

 ## 1. JavaScript: Getting Started
 ### 1.1.
 Course Overview

-JavaScript is the programming lamguage of the web.
-JavaScript is a multi platform language.
+JavaScript is the programming language of the web.
+It is a multi-platform language.

 Applications:
  - Web Pages